teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

 - There are multiple methods for performing hybrid de novo assembly
 - One option is to assemble the long reads using `Flye` and then polish with the short reads using `Pilon`
 - Alternatively, `Unicycler` creates an assembly graph from the short reads and then untangles the graph with the long reads
-contributors:
+contributions:
+  authorship:
   - GraceAHall
   - tflowers15
   funding:
   - unimelb
   - melbournebioinformatics
   - AustralianBioCommons

 ---